bahachammakhi/hope-app/README.md

 Ant design as React UI library<br />
 Redux for state managment<br />
 Middlewares : Saga,Redux logger<br />

-## Exemple

-Check Test.tsx on components/ui/Test
-If you have time you can build a doc for this template !

 ## Available Scripts